lightblue-platform/lightblue-docs-user/cookbook/custom_hook.md

 Specifically saying "an implementation" above because there could be an existing implementation that is usable.

+## Example: the implementation of AuditHook

+In the following sections you will find more details how Hook implementation and configuration works using the AuditHook as an example.

-## AuditHookConfiguration
+### AuditHookConfiguration
-THe hook configuration is purposefully not implemented because there is no schema.
+The hook configuration is purposefully not implemented because there is no schema.
 Your hook is likely going to need very specific configuration options.
 Therefore it's left to the hook implementer.
 There are no required attributes.
 For each configuration a corresponding parser must exist.
 There's no requirements for configurations, but recommendations are:
 * make the implementation immutable
 * do not contain any business logic